EfficientDreamer: High-Fidelity and Robust 3D Creation via Orthogonal-view Diffusion Prior: Introduction

-While the novel diffusion model provides crucial structured guidance for 3D creation, strict geometry consistency can not be guaranteed.
-Relying solely on such orthogonal-view diffusion prior may result in local artifacts, such as holes in the reconstructed 3D content.
-To solve this problem, we also introduce the original stable diffusion model as 2D prior.
-We further introduce a progressive 3D synthesis strategy to balance the guidance of the orthogonal-view diffusion prior and pre-trained 2D diffusion prior.
-At an early stage, rough 3D geometry generation is mainly concerned and large-weight orthogonal-view diffusion prior leads to the efficient geometry representation, which alleviate Janus problem as well.
-Once the initial 3D shape is complete enough, we gradually reduce the weight of orthogonal-view diffusion prior and increase the original 2D diffusion guidance.
-The original 2D diffusion prior can facilitate local texture detail generation and geometry smoothness.
+Relying solely on such an orthogonal-view diffusion prior may lead to potential artifacts in the local appearance of the 3D contents.
+To address this issue, we also incorporate the original pre-trained 2D diffusion prior in the optimization of the 3D representation.
+In particular, we introduce a {\bf 3D synthesis fusion network} which integrates the orthogonal-view diffusion model with a pre-trained 2D diffusion model.
+We also present a dynamic 3D synthesis strategy to balance the guidance of the orthogonal-view diffusion prior and pre-trained 2D diffusion prior during the SDS optimization process.
+Initially, our focus is on generating 3D consistent geometric structures, where the high weight assigned to the orthogonal-view diffusion prior helps efficiently represent the geometry and alleviate the Janus problem.
+As the 3D objects become more complete, we gradually reduce the weight of orthogonal-view diffusion prior and increase the guidance from the original 2D diffusion prior.
+This approach allows for the generation of local texture details and refinement of local appearance.

-To generates high-quality 3D mesh representations with photorealistic texture from text prompts, we introduce a two-stage coarse-to-fine optimization process.
-In the coarse stage, we utilize NeuS (Neural Implicit Surfaces by Volume Rendering) representation \cite{wang2021neus} due to its state-of-the-art performance and simple design.
-In the second stage, we employ Deep Marching Tetrahedra (DMTet) \cite{shen2021deep} to refine the geometry and texture separately.
-In the first stage, we leverage the progressive 3D synthesis strategy to guide the 3D creation, while adopting the original 2D diffusion prior for the second-stage optimization.

-The overall contributions are as follows: \begin{itemize} \item We propose \emph{EfficientDreamer}, a new method for high-fidelity and robust 3D creation using orthogonal-view diffusion prior.
-This method addresses the infamous Janus problem and significantly stabilizes the generation process.
+Overall, our contributions are summarized as follows: \begin{itemize} \item We propose \emph{EfficientDreamer}, a novel approach for high-fidelity and robust 3D creation using orthogonal-view diffusion prior.
+This method effectively tackles the Janus problem and significantly enhances the stability of the generation process.

-\item We introduce a novel image diffusion model, which can generate a composite image consisting of four sub-image from orthogonal viewpoints.
-These four orthogonal-view images can cover most of the semantic information of identity objects, and can provide specific geometry instructions.
+\item We introduce a novel image diffusion model that generates a composite image composed of four sub-images from orthogonal viewpoints.
+These orthogonal-view images serve as essential geometric structure priors, enabling the generation of 3D consistent geometric structures.

-\item We propose a novel text-driven 3D creation pipeline based on improved Score Distillation Sampling (SDS) loss.
-A progressive 3D synthesis strategy is employed to combine the original 2D diffusion prior and newly-trained orthogonal-view diffusion prior, which ensures the high quality of generated 3D contents.
+\item We present a novel text-driven 3D creation pipeline based on the orthogonal-view SDS loss.
+We introduce a 3D synthesis fusion network that combines the newly introduced orthogonal-view diffusion prior with the original 2D diffusion prior, aiming to ensure high-quality 3D creations.

 \end{itemize}